0xinhua/joychat/README.md

 ## Deploy Your Own

-You can deploy your own version of the Next.js AI Chatbot to Vercel with one click:
+You can deploy your own version AI Chatbot to Vercel with one click:

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?demo-title=JoyChat&demo-description=A+full-featured%2C+hackable+Next.js+AI+chatbot+built+by+0xinhua&demo-url=https%3A%2F%2Fjoychat.io&demo-image=%2F%2Fimages.ctfassets.net%2Fe5382hct74si%2F4aVPvWuTmBvzM5cEdRdqeW%2F4234f9baf160f68ffb385a43c3527645%2FCleanShot_2023-06-16_at_17.09.21.png&project-name=Next.js+Chat&repository-name=my-joychat&repository-url=https%3A%2F%2Fgithub.com%2F0xinhua%2Fjoychat&from=templates&skippable-integrations=1&env=OPENAI_API_KEY%2CAUTH_GITHUB_ID%2CAUTH_GITHUB_SECRET%2CAUTH_SECRET&envDescription=How+to+get+these+env+vars&envLink=https%3A%2F%2Fgithub.com%2Fvercel-labs%2Fai-chatbot%2Fblob%2Fmain%2F.env.example&teamCreateStatus=hidden&stores=[{"type":"kv"}])

 ## Running locally

-You will need to use the environment variables [defined in `.env.example`](.env.example) to run Next.js AI Chatbot.
+You will need to use the environment variables [defined in `.env.example`](.env.example) to run this Chatbot.
 It's recommended you use [Vercel Environment Variables](https://vercel.com/docs/projects/environment-variables) for this, but a `.env` file is all that is necessary.

 > Note: You should not commit your `.env` file or it will expose secrets that will allow others to control access to your various OpenAI and authentication provider accounts.